This Sugar Cookie Recipe stands the test of time. Crisp on the outside, but buttery soft on the inside, this is a family favorite!

 - Preheat your oven to 350 degrees Fahrenheit.
 Line rimmed baking sheets with parchment paper and set aside.

-- In a large bowl with a hand mixer or in the bowl of a stand mixer fitted with the paddle attachment, mix together the butter and sugar until light and fluffy, about three to six minutes.1 1/2 cups granulated sugar, 14 tablespoons unsalted butter
+- In a large bowl with a handheld mixer or in the bowl of a stand mixer fitted with the paddle attachment, mix together the butter and sugar until light and fluffy, about three to six minutes.1 1/2 cups granulated sugar, 14 tablespoons unsalted butter

 - Mix in the eggs, one at a time, and then the vanilla until well combined.2 teaspoons vanilla extract, 2 large eggs